 Being boring.
 Be more interesting by varying your tone of voice to emphasise key points.
 Avoid using technical jargon or talking about complex processes.
 Make good eye contact and break out your least-creepy smile.

 Referring to yourself as ‘we’.
 You’re talking about the team or the company you worked for, rather than talking about yourself.
 Say ‘I’ more than ‘we’ or ‘they’, otherwise ‘they’ might get the job offer!

 Talking too quickly.
 This usually happens because you’re nervous or you’ve got lots you want to say.
 Be aware, they won’t take it in unless you sloooow doooown.
 Aim for quality, not quantity.
 Try breathing occasionally.

 Need more help?

-If you’re an MDX student or graduate, you can use the MDX Elevator Pitch Builder to help you craft your pitch (you’ll need to login using your MDX email and password).
+If you’re a current MDX student or recent graduate, you can use the MDX Elevator Pitch Builder to help you craft your pitch (you’ll need to login using your MDX email and password).
 If you’d like an opportunity to practise your Elevator Pitch and receive some constructive feedback, get in touch with MDXWorks.

 By Matt Lewis, MDXWorks On-Campus / Online, Middlesex University

 To receive email notifications of new posts, please use the ‘Follow’ button on the right.